 The Armed Forces Covenant is a promise from the nation ensuring that those who serve or who have served, and their families, are treated fairly.
 This commitment is made in recognition of the sacrifices they make on behalf of the country.
 The Armed Forces Covenant is not designed to give the Armed Forces, Veterans and their families preferential treatment compared with other citizens but it should ensure that they get a fair deal and are not disadvantaged because of their service

-Across North East Lincolnshire many organisations including the Council, NHS and Job Centre have pledged to support those who need it by being one of the first Authorities in the Country to sign our own Armed Forces Community Covenant.
+Across North East Lincolnshire many organisations and companies, including the Council, NHS, Phillips66 and Job Centre have pledged to support those who need it by being one of the first authorities in the country to sign the initial Armed Forces Community Covenant.
+On 6 June 2023, North East Lincolnshire Council re-signed the Covenant in it’s own right to continue to pledge support to our Armed Forces Community.

 Our Armed Forces and Veterans’ Charter encourages public bodies and partner organisations to support in-service and ex-service personnel from the military and the Merchant Navy, their families, veterans and carers.